wethod/learning-center-staging/content/planning/index.md

 * The **switch weeks button** let you travel in time, you can see future and past weeks.

+All your teammates are listed on the left, to allocate a person you just need to click on the intersection between the day and the person name.

 {{< img-center src="/uploads/2017/07/07/planning-allocate.gif">}}

 {{< note title="Note" >}}